evansochieng/livestock-tracing/README.md

 # Livestock Tracing System

-### Task Outline
+### Project Description
-The government and CIAT wish to develop a system that allows for the traceability of livestock, identifying which animals come from areas where forests are being deforested in order to plant pastures for the animals.
-You may assume that the following databases are already populated:
+This is a system that allows for the traceability of livestock, identifying which animals come from areas where forests are being deforested in order to plant pastures for the animals.

+The analysis is based on the following:

 - Location of the animals (latitude, longitude, owner of the animals)
 - Areas of deforestation (latitude, longitude, deforestation area or change of coverage)

-With this information, the government wants to be able to identify the livestock that is in areas at risk of deforestation and carry out educational campaigns to prevent tree felling and implement other solutions.
-Your mission is to design an information system that helps identify which animals are in these deforested areas and which ones are not.
-There are no restrictions on the technologies to use, but the solution should be in a Docker image for rapid deployment.
+With this information, the government will be able to identify the livestock that is in areas at risk of deforestation and carry out educational campaigns to prevent tree felling and implement other solutions.

-The following deliverables are required:
-- Define the scope of your solution.
-- List of requirements properly classified.
-- Software architecture of the proposed solution.
-- Database model (can be SQL or NoSQL).
-- Source code of the Information system that helps solve the problem.
+---

+### MVP
+1. Map display of livestock and deforestation areas.
+2. Identification of livestock at risk based on selected risk buffer.
+3. Download functionality of details of livestock at risk.
+4. Summary statistics of analysis.

+---

+### Project Guide
+- Navigate to the **Trace Livestock** page.
+- Select the risk buffer.
+Risk buffer is the distance from the deforestation area which you consider area of risk.
+The default is 100.
+- The livestock at risk are displayed with a **red icon** while the safe livestock are displayed with a **green icon**.
+- On the **Campaigns** page there are summary statistics for the livestock at risk and those not at risk.
+- A user can be able to download CSV files which is not limited to the details of livestock at risk and those at risk only.

+---